Glossary term

 What Is a Soft Inquiry?

-Soft inquiries are generally shown only to the consumer when reviewing their own credit report and are not visible when others purchase the report.
-That is what separates them from hard inquiries, which are tied more directly to new credit applications and can affect many scores.
+Soft inquiries are generally shown only to the consumer when reviewing their own report and are not visible the same way a hard inquiry can be to other lenders.

 Key Takeaways